Qingtao-Cao/obix/CODING_GUIDELINES.md

 *Note*: Please do not change the indenting of other people''s code if the tab-character in your editor is not set to 4 characters.

-## USe of `typedef`
+## Use of `typedef`

 The GNU/Linux coding guidelines discourage the type defining of structures and enumerations.
-This rule is not followed in ONEDC/oBIX, however typedefines must be suffixed with a `_t`:
+This rule is not followed in ONEDC/oBIX, however typedefines **must** be suffixed with a `_t`:

 ```c